withastro/astro/.changeset/modern-ways-develop.md

 '@astrojs/node': patch
 ---

-Cancel response stream when connection closes
+Fixes a bug where the response stream would not cancel when the connection closed